kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 Here, I’m using the `doc` variable, saved to the value of the HTML of our desired webpage, and narrow it down to just the data that has a class of `.m-card--header`.
 I’m using the `#collect` iterator to go through each child of this class–which in our case, we hope is a pose type category–and push just the text within `h2` tags into an array.

 Why just `h2`?
 Nokogiri doesn’t require both tags/selectors and classes/ids in every call.
 Sometimes one or the other will retrieve what you’re looking for.
-In this case, the `.m-card--header` class narrows the retrieved content to children of that class.
+The `.m-card--header` class narrows the retrieved content to children of that class.
 Each headline is encased within an `h2` tag, and the only `h2` tags that are children of `.m-card--header` contain the data I’d like to scrape.

-In this case, success!!

 ```
 => ["Arm Balance Yoga Poses",